 How Deburring Machines Work

 Through the process of buffing, polishing, or vibratory finishing in a deburring machine, burrs or imperfections on the surface of a part or component can be removed.
 Deburring machines can be simple, hand-held tools to work with smaller, more fragile pieces of equipment, or they can be large automated systems with wheels, belts, and vibratory tools.

-A vibratory tumbler is an example of a common deburring machine in which the parts are placed in the tumbler, or sealed drum, with deburring media such as ceramics, glass or the more natural corn cob media.
+A vibratory tumbler is an example of a common deburring machine in which the parts are placed in the tumbler, or sealed drum, with deburring media such as ceramics, glass, or the more natural corn cob media.
 The barrel agitates the parts and deburring media with a side-to-side vibratory motion, causing friction and grinding.
 This movement polishes the parts and removes unwanted surface burrs.
 Vibratory finishers are similar to tumblers but are more complex and typically include conveyor systems and vibrating sections.

-Deburring media and tumbling media are chosen depending on the type of machine used, and the type of part needing deburring.
-Common materials include ceramics, synthetic plastics and organic compounds such as corn cob and walnut shells.
-Particle size and hardness play an important role in the process and so must be considered carefully.
-Wet media is sometimes used to add a protective coating for the parts, or to add a coloring agent.
+Deburring media and tumbling media are chosen depending on the type of machine used and the type of part that needs deburring.
+Common materials include ceramics, synthetic plastics, and organic compounds, such as corn cob and walnut shells.
+Particle size and hardness play an important role in the process and must be considered carefully.
+Wet media is sometimes used to add a protective coating for the parts or to add a coloring agent.
 Some automated deburring machinery uses robotic technology for precision deburring and polishing, especially for parts such as gears or engine components.
-Larger unfinished parts maybe require a deburring machine such as a cabinet or benchtop polisher.
+Larger unfinished parts maybe require a deburring machine, such as a cabinet or benchtop polisher.